gathuku/laravel_mpesa/README.md

         }

 ```
-For you to receive payment confirmation you need to register a route in `routes/api.php` according to the confirmation you registered.Then you can use laravel log facade to log the request content.
+For you to receive payment confirmation you need to register a route in `routes/api.php` according to the confirmation you registered.Then you can use laravel log facade to log the request content in `storage/logs/laravel.log` file.
 For example the following urls you can get validation and confirmation requests using the code below
 ```
 //Validation url